Discrete calculus: The wedge product of forms

+However, the wedge product can be defined also on cellular complexes, whose highest-dimensional cells are general polygons.
+Such a wedge product was presented in A simple and complete discrete exterior calculus on general polygonal meshes.
+Furthermore, the authors then employ this polygonal wedge product to define discrete Lie derivative on general polygonal meshes.

 Laplace operator

 The Laplace operator $\Delta f$ of a function $f$ at a vertex $p$, is (up to a factor) the rate at which the average value of $f$ over a cellular neighborhood of $p$ deviates from $f(p)$.
 The Laplace operator represents the flux density of the gradient flow of a function.
 For instance, the net rate at which a chemical dissolved in a fluid moves toward or away from some point is proportional to the Laplace operator of the chemical concentration at that point; expressed symbolically, the resulting equation is the diffusion equation.
 For these reasons, it is extensively used in the sciences for modelling various physical phenomena.